-- 8. Weak leadership and governance of health workforce: Persistent weak leadership and governance of HRH is a major threat in achieving UHC in the African Region.
+8. Weak leadership and governance of health workforce: Persistent weak leadership and governance of HRH is a major threat in achieving UHC in the African Region.
 Sustained political will and policy champions are necessary to coordinate the various aspects of HRH.
-Furthermore, the weak capacity of HRH departments in the ministries of health should be strengthened to improve the quality and implementation of HRH strategic plans. - 9.
-Poor retention of health workers: Retaining the available HWs is critical to improving coverage and equity of access to health services.
+Furthermore, the weak capacity of HRH departments in the ministries of health should be strengthened to improve the quality and implementation of HRH strategic plans.

+9. Poor retention of health workers: Retaining the available HWs is critical to improving coverage and equity of access to health services.
 Furthermore, poor working conditions, unattractive remuneration, inadequate protection and little incentives play a role in demotivating HWs.
 Migration of HWs poses a challenge for Member States.
 There is inequitable distribution between urban and rural areas.
-It is a challenge getting HWs to serve in remote and rural areas, hence they are underserved. - 10.
-Inadequate and inefficient use of financial and human resources: In 2014, only Liberia, Rwanda, Swaziland and Zambia met the Abuja Declaration target of allocating 15% of annual budget for health.
-Although most Member States have national HRH plans, their implementation has been a challenge.
-For example, some Member States cannot afford to absorb all HWs produced, leading to the paradox of HW unemployment amidst shortages in the health system. - 11.
-Inadequate HRH education and training capacity: Some training schools are not accredited which implies that the quality of education provided is not assured.12 There are only 168 medical schools in the Region, with 11 of the Member States having no medical school and 24 only one
+It is a challenge getting HWs to serve in remote and rural areas, hence they are underserved.

+10. Inadequate and inefficient use of financial and human resources: In 2014, only Liberia, Rwanda, Swaziland and Zambia met the Abuja Declaration target of allocating 15% of annual budget for health.11 Although most Member States have national HRH plans, their implementation has been a challenge.
+For example, some Member States cannot afford to absorb all HWs produced, leading to the paradox of HW unemployment amidst shortages in the health system.

-Vos T, et al. Global, regional, national incidence, prevalence, and years lived with disability for 310 diseases and injuries 1990-2015: a systematic analysis for the Global Burden of Disease Study 2015.
-Lancet, 388 (10053):1545-602, 2016.
+11. Inadequate HRH education and training capacity: Some training schools are not accredited which implies that the quality of education provided is not assured.12 There are only

+7 WHO, Global Tuberculosis Report 2016: Geneva, World Health Organization, 2016.

+8 WHO, World Malaria Report 2015, Geneva, World Health Organization, 2015.